druids/django-pymess/docs/sms.rst

     Body of the SMS message.
 Final SMS content is rendered with Django template system by default.

+  .. attribute:: is_active

+    Sets whether the template is active and should be sent or not.

   .. method:: get_body()

     Returns body of the model message.
 You can use it to update SMS body before rendering.